-- Start by clicking The Input-Output Model from the home page.
+- Start by clicking Input-Output from the left side menu on the homepage.

 - Click Industry Supply Chain.